CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 ## Methodology:
 The methodology integrates mathematical techniques with custom relevance evaluations to ensure accuracy over time and adaptability to evolving LLM behaviors.
 Each metric serves a specific purpose:
 - **Permutation Entropy (PEN)**: Quantifies the randomness of response rankings compared to human rankings.
+Ensures that the sequence isn't too random, maintaining a predictable level of complexity.
 - **Count Inversions (CIN)**: Measures the degree of disorder within these rankings.
+Ensures that the sequence is ordered correctly, with fewer out-of-order pairs.
 - **Longest Increasing Subsequence (LIS)**: Identifies the length of the most consistent sequence of responses, mirroring human judgment.
+Ensures that there are long, consistent patterns of increasing relevance.
 - **Custom Relevance Evaluation**: Scores responses based on criteria such as accuracy, completeness, engagement, or alignment with a given prompt.
 - **Initial Human Relevance Evaluation**: Ensures deeper contextual and semantic nuances are captured by the custom relevance evaluation.